pistocop/messaging-chat-parser/README.md

         - This is a free-time project, I'm not guaranteeing efficiently or good programming practice
         - I'm not so good at writing English
         - Good luck
-- Both Telegram and WhatsApp parsers isn't tested on groups chats data and is not intended to manage those types of information.
+- Both Telegram and WhatsApp parsers aren't tested on the group's chats data and is not intended to manage those types of information.
-- Is possible change the behaviour of `<|endoftext|>` token (and remove it) with scripts arguments
+- Is possible to change the chat session behavior
+    - with `--session_token` we can change the session splitting token, if argument not provided session split will be disabled.
+    - with `--delta_h_threshold` is possible to change the time windows to be elapsed between two sequential messages before inserting a `session_token`